GET ORDAINED

 Transitions are key when shifting from another part of the ceremony into a unity ritual.
 Officiants should offer a few words to let the couple and guests know what’s coming next, and then talk about what the ritual symbolizes and means to the couple.

-After the ritual is done, the officiant will transition into the next part of the ceremony, using the closing remarks before the pronouncement.
-They might say:
+• The couple performs the sand ceremony.
+After the ritual is done, the officiant transitions into the next part of the ceremony, usually giving a few closing remarks and a final blessing before pronouncing the couple married.
+The officiant might say:

-“Thank you both for sharing this beautiful ritual with us!
-Now, please join me back at the altar/front/here.”
+“Thank you both for sharing this beautiful moment with us!
+Now, please join me back at the altar/ front/ here.”

-Pro Tip: Don’t worry about spilling sand or getting it perfectly into the large vessel!
-And if something goes wrong, or if pouring the sand is taking too long, it’s ok for the officiant to let the couple (discreetly) know to stop pouring and ask them to join in the next part of the ceremony.
+Pro Tip: Don’t worry about spilling sand on the table or getting it perfectly into the unity vessel.
+This symbolic ritual doesn't require perfection to be beautiful and meaningful.
+If something goes wrong, or if the ritual is taking too long, it's ok to let the couple know (discreetly) to move to the next part of the wedding ceremony.
+As the officiant, you'll ensure the ceremony moves seamlessly from one section to the next.

 Jessica Levey